seriousQA/appium2-CSharp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The tests are created in Visual Studio Code using MSTest (test framework for .NET applications).
-AUT is a native Huawei calculator (com.android.calculator2).
-Tested on real android device (
+AUT #1 is a native Huawei calculator (com.android.calculator2).
+Tested on real android device ( "locale":"de_DE",
-"locale":"de_DE",
 "manufacturer":"HUAWEI",
 "model":"ANE-LX1",
 "platformVersion":"9",
+).

+AUT #2 is a com.android.settings.
+Tested on emulator-5554 (
+"locale":"en_EN",
+"platformName": "Android",
+"platformVersion":"13",
 ).

 ### Built With